iptch/2024-fall-architectural-katas/ADR/ADR-006-ai-models-run-on-separate-containers.md

 ## Context:

-The runtime of AI or machine learning models, such as LLMs, require a high amount of memory, CPU, and potentially specialized CPU hardware, compared to caller services such as 'Employer' and 'Candidate'.
+The runtime of AI or machine learning models, such as LLMs, require a high amount of memory, CPU, and potentially specialized CPU hardware, compared to caller services such as 'Employer' and 'Job candidate'.

-We expect the traffic pattern of domain services such as 'Employer', 'Candidate' to be very different from AI functionality, since AI is only used for a small subset of functionality.
+We expect the traffic pattern of domain services such as 'Employer', 'Job candidate' to be very different from AI functionality, since AI is only used for a small subset of functionality.
 The scalability needs are therefore different.
 If a Domain service would scale horizontally due to heavy traffic, and AI model were included in the runtime,